 Our team remains unmatched in multi-family and historic renovation expertise.
 But we now draw from team members with decades of experience in health care, senior living, education, municipal building, adaptive reuse, and a variety of large commercial developments.

 Today Greenfire is renovating and building new schools for communities and Indian nations in northern Wisconsin.
-We are developing Waukesha’s new City Hall, recently completed the adaptive reuse of a historic church into a high-end events center and are hard at work on a $60 million community center for the Forest County Potawatomi.
-We are managing the construction of a senior living facility in the heart of Milwaukee and will soon begin work on two healthcare facilities in the city.
-And of course, we continue to expand our portfolio of work in the multi-family sector with outstanding projects in Oshkosh, Oak Creek, Milwaukee, Wauwatosa and Racine.
+We constructed Waukesha’s new City Hall, recently completed the adaptive reuse of a historic church into a high-end events center and completed a $60 million community center for the Forest County Potawatomi Community.
+We are managed the construction of a senior living facility in the heart of Milwaukee as well as two healthcare facilities in the city.
+And of course, we continue to expand our portfolio of work in the multi-family sector with outstanding projects in markets like Oshkosh, Appleton, Green Bay, Oak Creek, Oconomowoc, Milwaukee, Wauwatosa, Mount Pleasant, Racine and more.

-In our year-long series celebrating Greenfire’s first decade, we are excited to share the story of Greenfire’s work on the Wgema Campus.
-Our efforts here started ten years ago, but the full story really began in 1986, when the Forest County Potawatomi acquired the former Concordia College campus, a 12-acre property on Milwaukee’s near west side.
+The story of Greenfire cannot be told without telling the story of the ongoing renovation and revitalization of the Wgema Campus.
+Our efforts here started over ten years ago, but the full story really began in 1986, when the Forest County Potawatomi Community acquired the former Concordia College campus, a 12-acre property on Milwaukee’s near west side.

-“There is so much history to this property, and we are thrilled to be playing a role in not only rescuing the buildings that were here, but in bringing new life to the area for future generations to enjoy,” said Kip Ritchie, Greenfire’s president.
+“There is so much history to this property, and we are thrilled to be playing a role in not only rescuing the buildings that were here, but in bringing new life to the area for future generations to enjoy,” said Kip Ritchie, CEO of Potawatomi Ventures.

 “Our first work on the campus was in 2011 with building demolitions and completing the Bgemagen building renovation,” said Mike Timmers, Greenfire’s former Director of Operations, who oversaw much of the work conducted on the campus.
 “That building would eventually become home to Greenfire as we completed additional phases of work here.”